 Traditional Publishing Support

-Critique and revision guidance on your query letter, synopsis, and first 50 manuscript pages, from an experienced publishing professional.
+In-depth critique and revision guidance on your query letter, synopsis, and first fifty pages.

 $75 per hour, with flat rate options starting at $325